 There are some tips and information that I want to share with you regarding my new quilt pattern, Ten.
 This is kind of an add-on bonus to the printed directions for Ten.
-The Ten pattern is available for purchase at Bear Patch
+The Ten pattern is available for purchase at Bear Patch.

-Ten by Emmaline Design
+Ten by Emmaline Design Quilt MN 10th Anniversary |

 The blocks in Ten used quite a few of the "corner squares", AKA "snowball", or "cheater corners".
 I re-named them because in my opinion, it's not cheating to build a better block and improve on techniques!